Ghorthalon/himawari-app/README.md

 # Himawari
 ## WebRTC voice calls that just work

 Himawari is a small app written in Node.JS and React that let's you make quick voice calls using your browser.
-The main instance is running at [himawari.ml](https://himawari.ml/).

 ## Motivation